8 Real Ghost Stories - True Ghost Stories from the UK and Beyond

 The Newsham Park Hospital in Liverpool is the perfect place to visit if you’re looking for a good British ghost story.
 In fact, it’s like something straight out of a horror movie plot.
 The Victorian building was first used as an orphanage but was converted into a mental hospital.
 Visit it today and it’ll still look like an abandoned hospital, complete with wheelchairs in corridors and bars across windows.
 Screams have been heard in the dead of the night and nurses reported seeing apparitions and unexplained figures walking through the hospital whilst it was still open.
 Regular ghost hunting events occur at the hospital today, and many visitors report encountering small children during their visit.
 Now, this is the kicker – there has never, ever been a children’s ward nor any children staying at the hospital, and many suspect these children are spirits simply playing at the hospital, “stuck” there, who may have died at the site when it was still operating as an orphanage.

 5. The Ghost of the Pavilion Theatre

-One of the most little-known yet most beloved ghost stories, UK is this tale from Bournemouth.
-The Pavilion Theatre is a small community theatre in the town, and back in the 1930s one of the then leading ladies in a play unfortunately lost her life during an accident on stage.
-Legend has it that she still walks the stage today, and can often be seen flitting through the curtains, or walking through the shadows underneath the dark backstage corridors.
+One of the most little-known yet most beloved ghost stories, in the UK is this tale from Bournemouth.
+The Pavilion Theatre is a small community theatre in the town, and back in the 1930s one of the then leading ladies in a play, unfortunately, lost her life during an accident on stage.
+Legend has it that she still walks the stage today, and can often be seen flitting through the curtains or walking through the shadows underneath the dark backstage corridors.